AlexandreGRN/holbertonschool-validation/module2_task2/README.md

-make clean -> clean the directory make help -> show an help make lint -> lint the go file make unit-tests -> Do the unit-tests
+make clean -> clean the directory make help -> show an help make lint -> lint the go file make unit-tests -> Run files with the _test.go